DrJekyll325/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-We read the raw data into a data table named dtActivity and update the data types for each column.
+--We read the raw data into a data table named dtActivity and update the data types for each column.

 ```r